 You can also click on a specific data point to inspect the users that make up that point.
 See Microscope for more information.

 The table shows a detailed breakdown of the data by each user cohort and more granular day buckets.
-In the example below, there were 290,149 users on the week beginning with October 17th.
-The Day 2 stickiness is 76.8%, meaning that 222,834 out of the 290,149 users did an event on two days or more that week.
+In the example below, there were 290,149 users in the week beginning with October 17th.
+The Day 2 Cumulative stickiness is 76.8%, meaning that 222,834 out of the 290,149 users did an event on two days or more that week.
 Days with incomplete data will have an asterisk.

 Stickiness Over Time